Safe Learning Control with Optimality and Stability Guarantees: Introduction

-Different from the approaches \cite{marvi2021safe, mahmud2021safety}, a recent work\cite{max2023safe} introduces a safeguarding-based RL method that emphasizes learning a performance-driven policy while guaranteeing safety through an augmented safeguarding policy.
-In other words, this method simplifies the learning target by decoupling the safety objective from the learning process using a safeguarding policy.
+Different from the approaches \cite{mahmud2021safety, marvi2021safe}, a recent study \cite{max2023safe} introduces a {\xyr model-based safe} RL method that emphasizes learning a performance-driven policy while enforcing safety through a safeguard policy.
+In other words, this method simplifies the learning target by decoupling the safety objective from the learning process using the safeguard policy.
 This allows the method to focus solely on optimizing performance, thus reducing the computational cost.
-Furthermore, as noted by \cite{bandyopadhyay2023safe}, the safeguarding-based RL method essentially replaces the real-time calculation of the Lagrange multiplier with a constant gain, { which also contributes to the reduction of computational burden}.
 This method has been successfully applied in multi-quadrator systems to address safe human-swarm interaction problems \cite{li2024game}.
-Although this safeguarding-based RL approach can significantly reduce the computational burden, it is limited to specific safety scenarios, such as safety constraints with relative degree one, and it also leads to a more conservative solution.
-Using a high-order ZCBF-based safety filter to project the unsafe control policy into the set of safe policies, the RL approach from \cite{peng2023design} can address high-relative-degree constraints, where the Lagrange multiplier is instantly calculated.
-Hence, the computational cost of the approach from \cite{peng2023design} is more expensive than the approach from \cite{max2023safe}, and safety may be destroyed by disturbance/fault, which will be shown in the simulation section. {\mg The limitations discussed above} motivate our in-depth investigation into safeguarding-based RL approaches.
-Specifically, on the basis of \cite{max2023safe}, we extend the safeguarding-based RL to address optimal control problems subject to high-relative-degree constraints.
-Also, given that objectives of stability/optimality and safety may be conflicting, our objective is to provide a {\mg control system that compromises between} safety concerns and performance requirements.
-Furthermore, we { explore} the robustness of safeguarding-based RL to unknown disturbance/actuator fault, which is not discussed in \cite{max2023safe}.
+Although this safeguard-based RL approach can significantly reduce the computational burden, it is limited to specific safety scenarios, such as safety constraints with relative degree one, leading to a more conservative solution. {\xyr A high-order zeroing CBF-based safety filter was proposed in \cite{peng2023design} to design an RL approach that addresses high-relative-degree constraints.} {\xyr However}, the computational cost required for the implementation of the approach proposed in \cite{peng2023design} is significantly more than the approach in \cite{max2023safe} {\xyr since it requires the solution of an optimization problem in real-time.
+Additionally, high-order zeroing CBF-based safety filter remains sensitive to} disturbance/fault.